sbarnes7/M-209/README.md

     - [ ] Output will appear at the top of the page one letter at a time
 - [ ] To reset the machine, click the circle button next to the big lever in the upper right hand corner
 ## String Encipher
-- [ ] When enciuphering or deciphering a string, all six wheels need to be in the correct starting position
+- [ ] When enciphering or deciphering a string, all six wheels need to be in the correct starting position
 - [ ] The cipher decipher button needs to be set to the correct setting
 - [ ] Enter your full string in the text box and click the button next to the text box
     - [ ] Output will appear below the textbox of your ciphered message